-In nearly every case the parties follow the Massachusetts child support guidelines.
+In nearly every case, the parties follow the Massachusetts child support guidelines.
 There are, however, reasons that parties might agree or a court may simply order child support deviating from the child support guidelines.
 When the parties agree to deviate from the guidelines, it is most commonly based on a reason that the court would otherwise rely upon in ordering a deviation.

 Essentially, the deviation from the guidelines is utilized when there is something out of the ordinary justifying either more or less child support.
 To give you a flavor of the factors, I will provide a few do you here and give examples.

-Another example would be when one parent has extraordinary travel expenses related to seeing the child.
-Perhaps the parent with whom the child primarily resides relocates to Western Massachusetts from Essex County where the parties all resided together as a family unit at one point.
+Another example is when one parent has extraordinary travel expenses related to seeing the child.
+Perhaps the parent with whom the child primarily resides relocates to Western Massachusetts from Essex County, where the parties all resided together as a family unit at one point.
 The parent who remained behind now must travel two hours and 40 minutes each way to see his child.
-That parent must give up employment opportunities, must pay for additional travel costs, and potentially would need to arrange for a hotel in Western Massachusetts to enjoy his parenting time.
+That parent must give up employment opportunities, pay for additional travel costs, and potentially would need to arrange for a hotel in Western Massachusetts to enjoy his parenting time.
 Deviating from the guidelines to account for these added expenses would be appropriate under the law.

-Well, generally speaking, child-support orders are required to be modified to the amount required by the child support guidelines if there is inconsistency with the current amount.
+All of this brings us to the issue of modification of child support down the road.
+Say you are the party who has been paying support above guidelines and you feel a modification down to the guidelines amount is appropriate.
+Generally speaking, child support orders are required to be modified to the amount required by the child support guidelines if there is inconsistency with the current amount.
 However, if the parties originally deviated from the guidelines, the court must consider three additional factors.
 Further, the guidelines require the support to be modified back to the guidelines amount unless all three of these factors are still true.

-All in all, the guidelines and supporting case law define this area of law and the analysis is very fact specific.
-If you are paying child-support above guidelines or if you simply have a case in which you or the other parent are challenging whether a deviation from the child support guidelines should exist, the best thing to do is meet with a competent divorce and family law lawyer to discuss the facts of your case and how this law applies.
+All in all, the guidelines and supporting case law define this area of law, and the analysis is very fact-specific.
+If you are paying child support above guidelines, or if you simply have a case in which you or the other parent are challenging whether a deviation from the child support guidelines should exist, the best thing to do is meet with a competent divorce and family law lawyer to discuss the facts of your case and how this law applies.
 We offer free consultations which are always confidential.
-To schedule one today call 978-225-9030 during normal business hours were complete the contact form on our website and we will contact you when we are back in the office.
+To schedule one today, call 978-225-9030 during normal business hours were complete the contact form on our website and we will contact you when we are back in the office.